UNINETTSigma2/documentation/apps/nco.md

 TODO: insert table

-To load the default NCO module, run
+To load the default NCO module, run in the terminal

     module load NCO